Skip to main content

 Let's take the example the TDA2020 which totally the same pinout and specification to the LM1875.
 The sound quality from TDA2020 is acceptable for less critical listener because it hardly better than the LM1875.

-The class D amplifier is very efficient, have bigger power output from the less power input because of it's efficiency and can be supply by single power supply.
+The class D amplifier is very efficient, have bigger power output from the less power input because of its efficiency and can be supply by single power supply.
 The class D IC are in SOIC package and mostly comes in a complete board, so you only attach the input and output cables to make it work.
 I have heard the Tripath TA2024 is the best class D amplifier for sound quality.
-Personally I think this might be the next Gainclone amplifier contender for this audio world.
+Personally, I think this might be the next Gainclone amplifier contender for this audio world.

 Disclaimer: Any statement and photos in this article are not allowed to copy or publish without written permission from the writer.
 Any injury or loss from following tips in this article is not under writer responsibility.